GuideNepalFIREInvestingRetirement

 2. Months 2–3: pay off any 14%+ debt aggressively.
 Open a separate-bank savings account for the emergency fund.

 3. Months 3–6: build the emergency fund to 1.5 months.
-Start a रू 1,000 SIP in a SEBON-registered mutual fund — even a tiny one — so the habit exists.
+Start a रू 1,000 SIP in a SEBON-registered mutual fund.
+Even a tiny one.
+The point is that the habit exists.

 4. Months 6–9: enrol in CIT voluntary contributions if you have a salary slip.
 Aim for the rough रू 300,000/year cap or whatever your slab allows.

 5. Months 9–12: emergency fund hits 3 months.
-Increase SIPs.
+Bump up SIPs.
 Set up the festival sinking fund so Dashain doesn't derail the plan.

-By month 13 you have a system that, repeated, gets you to FI.
-Year 2 is the same plan with bigger numbers.
-Year 5 starts to feel inevitable.
+By month 13 you've got a system that, repeated, gets you to FI.
+Year 2 runs the same plan with bigger numbers.
+By year 5 it starts to feel inevitable.

 What you actually need to know